ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/index.md

 To get started with contributing code to the AMP Project read through [the CONTRIBUTING file](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md), which includes details of the process by which a feature or bug fix goes from concept to submission and how you can participate in technical designs and discussions.
 If you're new to open source we have some [tips for getting started](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md#contributing-code).

 ### Providing content contributions to AMP
 Content on [amp.dev](https://amp.dev) is how developers learn to build successful web experiences with AMP.
-We appreciate you're interest in updating, creating, and requesting useful documentation!
+We appreciate your interest in updating, creating, and requesting useful documentation!

 #### Helping with documentation

  Documentation?
-We've got all sorts -- examples for users of AMP, tutorials to get developers started, and guides to explore AMP's features.
+We've got all sorts -- examples for uses of AMP, tutorials to get developers started, and guides to explore AMP's features.

 [amp.dev](https://amp.dev) is where most people get familiar with AMP.
 You can contribute to documentation in the [ampproject docs GitHub project](https://github.com/ampproject/docs).
 (You can even make [the page you are reading](https://github.com/ampproject/docs/blob/master/content/docs/contribute/contribute.md) better!